 CATEGORIZING THE COMPLAINS (BOX ITEM)

-Typically, the concerns raised by the customers or individuals on social media platforms can be classified on a four-point scale and dealt accordingly:
+Typically, the concerns raised by customers or individuals on social media platforms can be classified on a four-point scale and dealt with accordingly:

-Concern: Mild concern over some trivial issue like some behavioural issue or even packaging.
+Concern: Mild concern over some trivial issues like some behavioural issues or even packaging.

 Solution: Can be easily handled by a proactive approach